 Some Facts About The Box Mod Craze

 When the first box mod was released, it was an industrial, practical thing.
-There were some problems with its design from the beginning; yet this new idea sparked innovative minds to be more imaginative; to conceive ways of overcoming those problems to build safer, more customizable devices; even fashionable products available in numerous colors.
+There were some problems with its design from the beginning, yet this new idea sparked innovative minds to be more imaginative; to conceive ways of overcoming those problems to build safer, more customisable devices; even fashionable products available in numerous colours.

 The History of Box Mods

 As I said, it wasn’t a pretty sight in the beginning.
-Consumers with knowledge of electronics were taking the components of electronic cigarettes and placing them inside of a crude box-type frame.
+Consumers with knowledge of electronics were taking the components of electronic cigarettes and placing them inside of a thick box-type frame.
 This gave them a variety of new options.
-There was room for a large battery or two and a large screen; the option to place a tank inside the mod but still reach high power (a few units like these came out before Joyetech perfected the combo with their e-Grip); and later to develop incredible output levels.
+There was room for a large battery or two and a large screen; the opportunity to place a tank inside the mod but still reach high power (a few units like these came out before Joyetech perfected the combo with their e-Grip), and later to develop incredible output levels.

 Problems with Mods

 The first big issue with box mods was that they often weren’t vented.
-A vaporizer of any kind containing an 18650 battery, or one even more powerful than that, needs to let the air out from around the cell in order to prevent overheating and pressure build-up.
-Otherwise, the battery could explode and when that happens a vaper could be amazed by how much force a little lithium-ion cell can produce.
+A vaporiser of any kind containing a 18650 battery, or one even more powerful than that, needs to let the air out from around the cell to prevent overheating and pressure build-up.
+Otherwise, the battery could explode, and when that happens, a vaper could be amazed by how much force a little lithium-ion cell can produce.
 It’s like a bomb.

-Another problem was ergonomic in nature.
+Another problem was ergonomic.
 The basic box shape is uncomfortable to hold owing to sharp angles all around.
-Inventors and designers had to come up with better shapes and coatings that were more compatible with the human hand.
+Inventors and designers had to come up with better ways and coatings that were more compatible with the human hand.

 Homemade mods were soon replaced by inexpensive devices designed and manufactured by top names in the vaping industry; or by names which would eventually become synonymous with reliability and quality.
 These brands included (and still include) Eleaf, Sigelei, Kanger, and SMOK.
 SMOK makes a device called the XCube which is Bluetooth-compatible and, though very boxy in its overall shape, is rounded at the edges and compact.

-Eleaf’s iStick series is even more compact, colorful, and ergonomic while Kanger’s various “box” mods take ergonomics to the next level with their soft exterior coating.
-Sigelei’s Mini Book is completely round on one side, like half a tube welded to a box on the other side.
+Eleaf’s iStick series is even more compact, colourful, and ergonomic while Kanger’s various “box” mods take ergonomics to the next level with their soft exterior coating.
+Sigelei’s Mini Book is utterly round on one side, like half a tube welded to a box on the other side.

 These companies and many others produce mods which provide from 20 watts up to 200 watts.
 Vapers are advised to buy from known brands and avoid claims of higher power and lower resistance compatibility from virtually unknown names in the business.

 Consumers expect a box mod to feature a variable wattage setting.
-This provides a way to raise or lower output and, thus, raise or lower temperature of vapor.
-Hotter vapor could create bigger clouds and that is just what serious vapers want: clouds they can virtually chase around a room.
+This provides a way to raise or lower output and, thus, increase or lower temperature of the vapor.
+Hotter vapour could create more significant clouds, and that is just what serious vapers want: clouds they can virtually chase around a room.
 They are dense and lasting; thick and flavorful.
-In Variable Wattage mode where the threshold is 40W or higher, a user can operate this system with a sub ohm tank attached and coils rated 0.5 ohms or lower; even down to 0.1 ohms.
-Running atomizer coils at sub ohm resistance is dangerous as this can cause a short circuit or overheating, but electronics have caught up with the demands vapers are placing on them.
+In Variable Wattage mode where the threshold is 40W or higher, a user can operate this system with a sub-ohm tank attached, and coils rated 0.5 ohms or lower; even down to 0.1 ohms.
+Running atomiser coils at sub-ohm resistance is dangerous as this can cause a short circuit or overheat, but electronics have caught up with the demands vapers are placing on them.

 It’s almost a given that if a new mod is about to hit the market, an upgraded version of an existing model by a familiar brand, it will either feature more watts or Temperature Control (TC).
-In this mode, a device is particularly customizable and so is the flavor of vapor being produced.
-A vaper is able to change or maintain how hot or cool his vapor becomes.
-A box mod with TC function can only operate this way when special coils have been installed in an atomizer tank.
+In this mode, a device is particularly customisable, and so is the flavour of vapour being produced.
+A vaper can change or maintain how hot or cool his breath becomes.
+A box mod with TC function can only operate this way when individual coils have been installed in an atomiser tank.
 They have to be made from Titanium or Nickel 200.
 Kanthal wire won’t do the trick.